Professor David Grayden

 - Epilepsy (Prediction of seizures, seizure control, neuroengineering)

-A/Prof Grayden's main research interests are in understanding how the brain processes information, how best to present information to the brain using medical bionics, such as the bionic ear and bionic eye, and how to record information from the brain, such as for brain-machine interfaces.
+Prof Grayden's main research interests are in understanding how the brain processes information, how best to present information to the brain using medical bionics, such as the bionic ear and bionic eye, and how to record information from the brain, such as for brain-machine interfaces.
 He is also conducting research in epileptic seizure prediction and electrical stimulation to prevent or stop epileptic seizures, and in electrical stimulation of the vagus nerve to control inflammatory bowel disease.
-He has research linkages in Australia with Cochlear Limited, the Bionics Institute, St Vincent's Hospital Melbourne, Royal Melbourne Hospital, NICTA, University of South Australia, Florey Institute for Neuroscience and Mental Health.
-He also has international research linkages with TU Illmenau (Illmenau University of Technology) and McMaster University.
-He supervises a number of postdoctoral researchers and PhD and Research Masters students.
+He has research linkages with the Bionics Institute, St Vincent's Hospital Melbourne, Royal Melbourne Hospital, University of South Australia, Florey Institute for Neuroscience and Mental Health, and University of Maryland, USA.

 Audition, Speech and Bionic Ear Design